 In fact, you may have a legal obligation to notify those people, usually within a specified period of time!

 Oh, and that amount of time varies from state to state.
 So does the definition of “personally identifiable information” that triggers your duty to notify.
 So does the content of your notification.
 More on that later.

 Your emergency response legal team will handle the immediate legal hurdles for you (or at least give you a plan).

 They know what you need to do.
 They’re here for a reason.
 Let them do their jobs…

 Your reputation matters, and the information that gets put into the media WILL impact that reputation, especially in the local press.

-Considering that 60% of consumers will be less likely to patronize a business that’s been the victim of a data breach, all that work you’ve put in could quickly be destroyed.
+60% of consumers will be less likely to patronize a business that’s been the victim of a data breach.
+Without help, and fast, you can kiss that hard-earned reputation goodbye.

 … especially when you’re not paying their bill.

 Another significant expense your policy should help you cover is…

 Your team of professionals have parachuted into your office and gotten your dumpster fire under control.
 They’ve also gone over your data and informed you that your customers reside in 37 different states, each with a requirement for notifying people that their personal data may have been stolen.
 Your forensics experts pull all the information they can on what data was exposed and give you a list.